AlgoMathITMO/DPRank/README.md

 Table 3: Summarized revenue (as the sum of revenue random variables for τ = 2, . . . , 14)
 obtained via simulation and from the real-world Railways Company data (m and s stand for the sample mean and sample standard deviation, correspondingly).
 The amounts in rubles and percents are rounded to the nearest integer.
-Statistically significant revenue changes are shown in magenta.
+The revenue changes comparable with or more than the standard deviation of both the simulation and Railways Company data samples are shown in magenta.
 <p align="center">
   <img src="https://github.com/AlgoMathITMO/DPRank/blob/main/Tables/revenue_update.jpg">
 </p>